2023 Best Communication & Media Studies Schools in Washington

 Top 10 Best Communication & Media Studies Schools

-Our analysis found University of Washington - Tacoma Campus to be the best school for communication and media studies students who want to pursue a degree in Washington.
-UW Tacoma is a medium-sized public school located in the medium-sized city of Tacoma.
+Our 2023 rankings named University of Washington - Tacoma Campus the best school in Washington for communication and media studies students.
+UW Tacoma is a moderately-sized public school located in the midsize city of Tacoma.

 The average amount in student loans that communications majors at UW Tacoma take out is $16,680.
 This translates to an average monthly loan payment of $224, based on a 10-year repayment plan.